vmware/terraform-provider-vmc/website/docs/r/cluster.html.markdown

 * `host_instance_type` - (Optional) The instance type for the esx hosts added to this cluster.
 Possible values are: I3_METAL, I3EN_METAL, I4I_METAL, and R5_METAL.
 Default value: I3_METAL.

-* `storage_capacity` - (Optional) For EBS-backed instances i.e: for R5_METAL only, the requested storage capacity in GiB.

 * `microsoft_licensing_config` - (Optional) Indicates the desired licensing support, if any, of Microsoft software.

 ## Attributes Reference